wingkeet/ask/README.md

 Ask is a Node.js module that offers an easy-to-use API to display a list of scrollable choices.
 The end-user navigates the choices with the up arrow and down arrow keys, and presses the Enter key for selection.
 Configurable options are shown below:
-- 8-bit and 24-bit text terminal colors using ANSI escape sequences.
+- 8-bit and 24-bit text terminal colors.
 - Number of rows in the scrollable window.
 - Selection pointer can be specified with a UTF-8 string.